MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-custom-cds-integration.md

 ### To create the integration table for the worker entity in Business Central

 1. Create a new AL extension.
 For more information, see [Developing Extensions in AL](../developer/devenv-dev-overview.md).
-2. Export the **AL Table Proxy Generator** called **altpgen.exe** from the Visual Studio Code AL extension.
+2. Export the **AL Table Proxy Generator** tool called **altpgen.exe** from the Visual Studio Code AL extension.
 This executable tool allows you to create integration tables.
-When you have installed .vsix file, go to the equivalent of this folder: `C:\Users\solsen\.vscode\extensions\microsoft.al-4.0.209721\bin` and find the `altpgen.exe` file.
+When you have installed the AL Language extension, go to the equivalent of this folder: `C:\Users\<myname>\.vscode\extensions\microsoft.al-4.0.209721\bin` and find the `altpgen.exe` file.
 For more information, see [AL Table Proxy Generator](../developer/devenv-al-table-proxy-generator.md).
 3. In PowerShell, run the tool with the following arguments:
     ```
     -project:<Your AL project folder>